- People & Culture

 Using principles of gameplay at work isn’t new.
 Managers around the globe have loved using tools such as leaderboards, for instance, to measure employee performance and track the progress and achievement of goals and objectives.
 Why gamification is just making waves now is because of its convergence with visual and storytelling features of mobile game design.

-A 2018 research paper, Gamification of Employee Training and Development, established that training material enriched with gamified content and visual elements helps engage employees better than old pen-and-paper methods.
+A research paper entitled, Gamification of Employee Training and Development, established that training material enriched with gamified content and visual elements helps engage employees better than old pen-and-paper methods.

 But, there are so many applications for gamification beyond new employee training.
 For example, certain devices, like wearables, can be challenging to understand without in-depth knowledge of the technology.
 In order for agents to adequately answer customers’ questions and troubleshoot problems, they need to understand how the product works.
 A five-level game that tells players the technical “story” of the product, complete with a quiz at the end to test their retention, can help build product knowledge in an engaging way.

-As another example, many customer service teams have certain sales targets or KPIs they are aiming to achieve each week.
+As another example, many customer care teams have certain sales targets or KPIs they are aiming to achieve each week.
 A gamified leaderboard, complete with points and levels, can be used to encourage agents to maximize their performance.
-At the end of the month, agents who earned points over their targets can exchange them for prizes, and bragging rights.
+At the end of the month, agents who earned points over their targets can exchange them for prizes — and bragging rights.

 Three key reasons for using gamification in your workplace

-Here's a look at three critical factors that demonstrate why using gamification to deliver training and enhance performance tools continues to be such a successful practice.
+Here’s a look at three critical factors that demonstrate why using gamification in training and performance management continues to be such a successful practice.

 1. Storytelling matters